Image

 10. Birds’ activities can be the most creative!

 Note: Don’t play with this outside.
-Salt can make birds ill or even kill them, when consumed in large quantities.
+When consumed in large quantities, salt can make birds ill or even kill them.

 11. Bird Mimicry